 The first people recorded to have used the black seed extract for medicinal reasons are the Assyrians from Ancient Egypt.
-They referred to black seed to as “tin tir,” and they took it orally as a cure to stomach issues.
+They referred to black seed as “tin tir,” and they took it orally as a cure to stomach issues.
 They also applied it on the skin to cure inflammations like rashes and sores.
 Dioscorides, the Greek Physician, recorded its use in the treatment of headaches, intestinal worms, nasal congestion, and toothaches in the first century.

 Throughout history, it’s been used in pain management, in treating colds, and for soothing skin disorders.
-In Ayurveda, the black seed oil is used for metabolic stimulation, reducing anxiety and overall well-being.
+In Ayurveda, the black seed oil is used for metabolic stimulation, reducing anxiety, and overall well-being.

-Black seed oil is a very prevalent antioxidant and anti-inflammatory compound that has been utilized for thousands of years.
+Black seed oil is a very effective antioxidant and anti-inflammatory compound that has been utilized for thousands of years.
 There is supporting research it can reduce cancer risk, acts as a neuroprotective agent, and combats anxiety and depression.
 The oil mainly consists of a molecule called “thymoquinone”.